EHabib-US/NGSIEM-CQL-Queries/README.md

 # NGSIEM-CQL-Queries
-CQL queries to aid in analyzing log data in Falcon LogScale
+CQL queries to aid in analyzing log data in Falcon LogScale.
+Nothing serious, just some queries that I've found useful and would like to share with other professionals.

 ### USB Device Allowlisting
 This query shows USB activity related to allowlisted devices or policies in Falcon LogScale.